-Your mailshot has to stand out from the other post on the doormat.
-It must have a clear and simple message and grab the attention of the recipient.
-Above all, a direct mailing has to convince your target market to respond.
+Your marketing mailshot has to stand out on your recipient's doormat.
+It must have a clear and simple message, and be attention-grabbing.
+Above all, a direct mailing needs to convince people to respond.

 Use your answers to draw up a creative brief that will inform all your decisions about the mailshot from now on.